-The Coastal Resilience Team of the Gulf of Mexico Alliance (GOMA) is led by the MDMR but has active participation from all five Gulf states and federal agencies working in the region, as well as academia, businesses and non-profit organizations.
-GOMA, in partnership with the Mississippi-Alabama Sea Grant Consortium, has developed tools to assist coastal communities better understanding the risks and impacts associated with coastal hazards.
-The Coastal Resilience Index, Gulf Tree, Fisheries Resilience Index Tourism Resilience Index and Ports Resilience Index are self-assessment tools developed for the respective industry leaders.
-They serve as a simple and inexpensive method of assessing if sector facilities are prepared to maintain operations during and after disasters.
-Completing the CRI will assist these entities in developing actions for long-term resilience.
+The Coastal Resilience Team of the Gulf of America Alliance (GOAA) led by the MDMR and includes active participation from all five Gulf states and federal agencies, academic institutions, businesses and non-profit organizations.
+GOAA, in partnership with the Mississippi-Alabama Sea Grant Consortium, has developed a suite of tools to assist coastal communities better understand the risks and impacts associated with coastal hazards.
+These resources-including the Coastal Resilience Index, Gulf Tree, Fisheries Resilience Index, Tourism Resilience Index and Ports Resilience Index, Coastal Homeowners Handbook, and Resilient Housing Guide are tools that help coastal communities evaluate their resilience.
+They serve as a simple and cost-effective way to evaluate whether a community is prepared and can maintain operations during and after disasters.
+Completing an assessment helps guide the development of long-term resilience strategies across sectors.